jupyterlab/extension-examples/widget-tracker/widgets/README.md

 # Widgets - Adding new Elements to the Main Window

 We are going to do some real stuff and add a new tab to JupyterLab.
-Visible elements such as a tab are represented by widgets in the phosphor library that is the basis of the JupyterLab application.
+Visible elements such as tabs and notebooks are represented by widgets in the Phosphor library that is the basis of the JupyterLab application.

 ![Custom Tab](preview.png)